PiotrJagielny/MyCardGame/README.md

 Rip - deals damage to whole row <br>
 Rain - deals damage to max points card every turn <br>

-To log in you have to enter name
+To log in you have to enter name.
+Every user have its own instance of deck builder so there cannot be two users with same name.
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/8c184afe-dbe5-4aa3-82b8-932e23d1fb89)
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/b57775f4-44c4-49cc-a294-0b325b1a5020)
-Every user have its own instance of deck builder so there cannot be two users with same name.